Rev 11

 rm -rf $INSTALL_DIR/*

-Build the OpenVAS Scanner
+Build OpenVAS Scanner

 Download and build the openvas-scanner (OpenVAS).

-export OPENVAS_SCANNER_VERSION=22.7.4 && \
+export OPENVAS_SCANNER_VERSION=22.7.9 && \

 curl -f -L https://github.com/greenbone/openvas-scanner/archive/refs/tags/v$OPENVAS_SCANNER_VERSION.tar.gz -o $SOURCE_DIR/openvas-scanner-$OPENVAS_SCANNER_VERSION.tar.gz && \